Join The Oxford Student for Trinity ’14

 We are recruiting for all sections: News, Comment, Features, Music, Drama, Film, Science & Technology (including gaming), Arts & Literature, Fashion, Sport, Photography & Digital Content.

 We are currently hiring editorial staff, news reporters, staff writers, sub-editors, photographers, filmakers and cartoonists.
 Positions are held for one term, at the end of which candidates must re-apply either for their role or another.
 If a candidate is unsuccessful in attaining the position they apply for, they will be able to discuss alternative options with the current editors.

-We’ll be expanding our digital content next term and need a team to get behind this exciting project.
-Applications are now open and will close at 3pm on Saturday 30th November.
-To apply send a CV and 300 words detailing your ideas for the website to firstname.lastname@example.org
+Applications are now open and will close at midnight on Sunday 9th March.
+To apply send a CV and 300 words detailing your ideas for the website to email@example.com.

 Redesigning and overseeing the new website.
 High level of technical ability including WordPress a must.